BeamNG/eawebkit_demo/README.md

 # EAWebKit example

-EAWebkit Demo application that is using a DirectX 11 tiled backend for windows.
+[EAWebkit](https://gpl.ea.com/eawebkit.html) Demo application that is using a DirectX 11 tiled backend for windows.
 It is highly experimental and not all required features are working yet.
 Advised to not use in production.

 # Requirements

-* Precompiled webkit 15.4.2.0.0 (put the .dll into the Bin64 folder)
+* Precompiled WebKit 15.4.2.0.0 ([download sources here](https://gpl.ea.com/eawebkit.html)) (Compile and put the .dll into the Bin64 folder)

 # Quickstart